styra-hackpsu/front-end/src/notes.md

 - Some text to denote distraction
 - like honey
-- button to return to main work
+- button to return to main work --> Close current tab OR send another request to backend to get the most relevant tab and then switch to it according to its id
-- button to add new things to list of interest
+- button to add new things to list of interest --> Simple post request to backend
-- snooze alerts for 15 min
+- snooze alerts for 15 min --> Need to see implementation

 ## Tired screen